 Variations

-Sweet štrukli (slatki štrukli) replaces cottage cheese with farmer's cheese + sugar + cinnamon + raisins.
+Sweet štrukli (slatki štrukli) replaces the savory curd cheese with farmer's cheese + sugar + cinnamon + raisins as a dessert.
 Truffle štrukli (with white truffle from Istria) is the luxury restaurant version.
 Apple štrukli is the autumn home version.
-Modern frozen-and-revived versions exist but Zagorje purists reject.
+Modern frozen-and-revived versions exist but Zagorje purists reject them.

 On the Palate